 Ask about other services for students registered with Disability Services

 My school offers a writing center for students with disabilities who need extra help.
 I have not needed it, but students who struggle with writing have greatly benefited from these services.
-There are also individual student groups for students with disabilities that I highly recommend checking out, as a sense of community for students with disabilities is highly beneficial.
-Read about why I enjoy having friends with my same medical conditions here.
+There are also individual student groups for students with disabilities that I highly recommend checking out.
+This provides a sense of community for students with disabilities is highly beneficial.

 Request special housing, if needed